 Offered in the first semester of Academic Year 114, 3 credits, with 7 students enrolled.
 Integrates environmental science with nursing to develop cross-disciplinary problem-solving abilities in health.

-Professor Guo also actively serves as an oral examination committee member for degree qualification exams and as a review committee member for faculty promotion reviews at universities and colleges.
-Institutions served include National Yang Ming Chiao Tung University, National Cheng Kung University, Taipei Medical University, Kaohsiung Medical University, I-Shou University, Chang Gung University of Science and Technology, Hungkuang University, Fooyin University, Chang Jung Christian University, and Ming Chi University of Technology.
-In hospital accreditation, Professor Guo has served as an accreditation committee member for National Taiwan University Hospital, Taipei Medical University Nursing College, Chung Shan Medical University Hospital, and National Tainan Junior College of Nursing, as well as a TNAC accreditation committee member (2011–2014), making outstanding contributions to improving the quality of nursing education in Taiwan.
+Professor Guo also actively serves as an oral examination committee member for degree qualification exams and as a review committee member for faculty promotion evaluations at universities and colleges.
+Institutions she has served include National Yang Ming Chiao Tung University, National Cheng Kung University, Taipei Medical University, Kaohsiung Medical University, I-Shou University, Chang Gung University of Science and Technology, Hungkuang University, Fooyin University, Chang Jung Christian University, and Ming Chi University of Technology.
+Moreover, Professor Guo has served as an accreditation committee member for National Taiwan University Hospital, Taipei Medical University Nursing College, Chung Shan Medical University Hospital, and National Tainan Junior College of Nursing, as well as a Taiwan Nursing Accreditation Council (TNAC) committee (2011–2014), making outstanding contributions to improving the quality of nursing education in Taiwan.

 Contact Professor Su-Er Guo